Japan Travel Advice, Embassies & Tourist Offices

 Read best practice when travelling with medicines on TravelHealthPro.

-It is illegal to use or possess some common prescription and over-the-counter medicines under Japan’s strictly enforced law on anti-stimulant drugs.
+It is illegal to carry some common prescription and over-the-counter medicines under Japan’s strictly enforced law on anti-stimulant drugs.
 This includes:

-Foreign nationals have been detained and deported for the offence.
+Foreign nationals have been detained and deported for these offences.
 If you’re travelling with medication, check its status with the Japanese Embassy in the UK.

 Medical facilities in Japan are of a high quality, but treatment is expensive.
-You should expect to pay the whole cost of any treatment you receive.
-Delays may occur while medical facilities check your insurance.
+Expect to pay the whole cost of any treatment you receive.

-FCDO has a list of English-speaking doctors in Japan.
+FCDO has a list of medical providers in Japan where some staff will speak English.

 There is also guidance on healthcare if you’re living in Japan.